+Testosterone is an androgen and is responsible for most of the male secondary sex characteristics like facial hair, low voice, muscle mass and sexual organ development.
 Testosterone replacement therapy, also known as androgen replacement therapy has traditionally been used to treat male hypogonadism.
 With this condition, the body fails to make enough male hormones or androgens.
-Testosterone is an androgen and is responsible for most of the male secondary sex characteristics like facial hair, low voice and sexual organ development.
 In male hypogonadism, the testicles do not make enough androgens such as testosterone, either due to a pituitary problem or a testicular problem.

 Testosterone therapy can be administered as a gel, a patch or injection.
-A few products that treat low or inadequate testosterone levels are:
+Products that treat low or inadequate testosterone levels include:

 Side Effects of Testosterone Therapy Treatment

 Like most other medications, testosterone replacement has a number of side effects, most of which are mild to moderate but others may be severe or life-threatening.